-For the FYE 2020, the Company Secretaries had attended the relevant continuous professional development programmes as required by MAICSA for practising company secretaries.
+For the FYE 2021, the Company Secretaries had attended the relevant continuous professional development programmes as required by the Suruhanjaya Syarikat Malaysia ("SSM") and MAICSA for practising company secretaries.
 Both the Company Secretaries possessed a valid Practising Certificate issued by SSM and MAICSA.